 We are highly dependent on the research and development, clinical and business development expertise of the principal members of our management, scientific and clinical team.
 Although we have entered into employment letter agreements with our executive officers, each of them may terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
-The loss of the services of any of our management team, other key employees and other scientific and medical advisors, including due to illness resulting from COVID-19, and our inability to find suitable replacements, could result in delays in product development and harm our business.
+The loss of the services of any of our management team, other key employees and other scientific and medical advisors, and our inability to find suitable replacements, could result in delays in product development and harm our business.